viridia/quill/Notes.md

 # Next

-- Mutable
+- How to handle children params: we need to stash the state somewhere.
+- How to handle the 'disabled' property in Button - we want to access lazily so that we don't have to rebind event handlers.
-- Asset source
+- Asset source for obsidian
+- Button:disabled is not dynamic
 - Button
 - Write tests for:
   - passing children as params (and dealing with memoization)
 - Finish scope tracing.
 - Effects w/deps
-  - style_effect
   - insert effect
   - entity mutation effect
 - Change create_entity to hook
   - Need for scope to track hook order.
-- Hooks
 - For loops
 - Component Library
 - Re-enable pointer events in StyleBuilder.